 The City of San Fernando will continue to advance programs, projects, and initiatives that uplift the quality of life for residents and businesses in San Fernando and create a community where everyone thrives.
 The City plans to complete several projects in 2023, including the water reservoir improvements, the Pacoima Wash Bike Path, a Climate Action and Resiliency Plan, the second phase of comprehensive street repairs, and citywide sidewalk repairs.
-The community can also look forward to 2023 events, including a bigger 4th of July celebration, the City's Birthday, Dia de Los Muertos/San Fernando Valley Mile Run1 mile run, December tree lighting celebration, Spring Jamboree, and more.
+The community can also look forward to 2023 events, including a bigger 4th of July celebration, the City's Birthday, Dia de Los Muertos/San Fernando Valley Mile Run1 mile run, Holiday Tree Lighting Celebration, Metro Open Streets event, and more.